microsoft/CCF/doc/operations/start_network.rst

 - ``--sig-tx-interval``: number of transactions between two signatures
 - ``--sig-ms-interval``: time in milliseconds between two signatures

 .. note:: These options specify the intervals at which the generation of signature transactions is `triggered`.
-However, because of the parallel execution of transactions, it is possible that signature transactions are recorded in the ledger at a slightly higher interval than the specified values.
+However, because of the parallel execution of transactions, the actual intervals between signature transactions may be slightly larger.

 .. rubric:: Footnotes